sefop/sefop-training-hub/book/05-testing/README.md

 contract test checks the formulation's promise, so it runs unchanged against every solver that keeps it.

-In code, a contract usually lives in an [abstraction](../appendix/glossary.md#abstraction): a named interface with a single method, `solve`, that several implementations fulfil.
+In code, a contract usually lives in an [abstraction](../appendix/glossary.md#abstraction): a named interface with a single method, `solve`, that several implementations fulfill.
 In the Python exercise it is an abstract class with two implementations, one enumerating every selection and one calling the HiGHS solver.

 Writing contract tests [first](#ch-tdd) has a useful side effect.
 Each test is a question about the contract —